zer0Kerbal/Komplexity/Readme.md

 ***
 ![Komplexity][IMG:hero:0]
 ### Preamble
 > After playing KSP for a while, I wanted a tad more granularity to the building upgrades at the Kerbal Space Center.
-4 levels (initial + three upgrades) just seemed to basic, and very unKerbalistic.
+4 levels (initial + three upgrades) just seemed too basic, and very unKerbalistic.
 So sat down with Bill and added some Komplexity and moar levels! yes, now there are a total of ten level (initial plus nine upgrades) for every building in the KSC (except currently the tracking station).
 This mod depends on ModuleManager and CustomBarnKit by [@Sarbian][LINK:sarbian].

 ![](graphics/VABSPH.png)
 ![](graphics/LaunchpadRunway.png)